 - Interest paid.
 Only the interest portion of business loan and credit card payments is deductible.
 Make sure to categorize the correct amount for these expenses before filing your tax return.

 - Home office.
-We use the simplified method for calculating this deduction: multiply your home office square footage by a set amount (currently $5).
+We use the simplified method for calculating this deduction: multiply your home office square footage by a set amount (currently $5 and not to exceed 300 square feet).
 For filing your annual taxes, TurboTax (or your accountant) compares the simplified method with the standard method (actual expenses over the year) to see which is most beneficial to your tax return.